morphismtech/free-categories/Announcement.md

 with the `Category` instance allowing you to chain your migrations together.
 But, a migration system needs to track which `Definition` has been run in the past and skip it.
-That means you need to be able to do some processing on each `Definition` in your chain.
+That means you need to be able to do some processing on each migration in your chain.
 Composing the `Definition`s smashes them together into a single `Definition`.
 I needed a data structure that held a list of migrations that can be but are not yet composed.